SSG-DRD-IOT/Industrial-IoT-Workshop/README.md

 The first lab, [Setup the Up<sup>2</sup> Board Hardware](https://software.intel.com/en-us/upsquared-grove-getting-started-guide), is a preperatory lab to setup the hardware and software used in the rest of the labs, and to deploy a sample program to be sure that the attendee has correct understood the workflow to write, compile and deploy an application.

-The sensor and protocol labs use the Up2 Board, the sensors from the hardware kit and the Arduino Create environment to prototype a sensor, use the MRAA and UPM libraries to create the interface between the sensor and the Up2 board and then explore several different network protocols common to the IIoT.
+The protocol labs use the Up2 Board, the sensors from the hardware kit and the Arduino Create environment to prototype a sensor, use the MRAA and UPM libraries to create the interface between the sensor and the Up2 board and then explore several different network protocols common to the IIoT.

 Next, we will spend some time talking about different types of automation and use a Juypter Notebook running Python to build a rules-based automation service.